wikimatze/vimfiles/README.md

 ## [gitv](https://github.com/gregsexton/gitv)
 A gitk/tig like git browser.
-It's not maintained anymore.

 - `:gitv` ... opens only gitv
 - `:gitv!` ... opens only commits which affects the current file